Stanley Burton Centre for Holocaust and Genocide Studies

 Supervisors: Dr Svenja Bethke, Dr Zoe GrovesDr Clare Anderson and Dr Katherine Stone

-My project will explore the methodology that is used to gather witness testimony of women’s experience of sexual violence, by drawing on the Rwandan genocide and its aftermath, the Holocaust, and the genocide in Cambodia.
+My project will explore the historiography that led to the creation of two oral testimonial collections containing witness testimony of women's experience of sexual violence, by drawing on the Rwandan genocide against the Tutis and its aftermath.

-Despite advances to how we understand patterns of violence against women during the Holocaust, and in genocide more broadly, studies linking gender and genocide through comparative analysis are rare.
-Furthermore, National Archive and Non-Government Organization (NGO) projects contain large quantities of primary testimony, but systematic research on how this testimony has been gathered and analyzed hardly exist.
+Despite advances to how we understand patterns of violence against women during the Holocaust, and in genocide more broadly, studies linking gender and genocide are rare.
+Furthermore, Non-Government Organisation (NGO) projects contain large quantities of primary testimony, but systematic research on how this testimony has been gathered in an historical context hardly exist.

 Namak KhoshnawNamak Khoshnaw